Retired Pay

 • One point for every three hours of satisfactory completion of accredited correspondence courses

-Non-Regular Retired pay under the Reserve system is computed by totaling all points earned during a Service member's career, dividing by 360 (one year) and then multiplying by 2.5% to determine the benefit multiplier.
-The multiplier is then applied to the Service member's basic pay rate or "high-36" (36 months) average at the time the retirement request is made.
-For example, a Service member who retires after 24 years of service (YOS) with a total of 3,600 points will receive 25% of their "high-36" average basic pay for retirement (3,600/360 x 2.5=25%).
+Non-Regular Retired pay under the Reserve system is computed by totaling all points earned during a service member's career, dividing by 360 (one year) and then multiplying by 2.5% to determine the benefit multiplier.
+The multiplier is then applied to the service member's basic pay rate or "high-36" (36 months) average at the time the retirement request is made.
+For example, a service member who retires after 24 years of service (YOS) with a total of 3,600 points will receive 25% of their "high-36" average basic pay for retirement (3,600/360 x 2.5=25%).

 The minimum number of points to be eligible for non-regular retirement at the age of 60 with 20 qualifying years of service is 1,000 (50 points per year) with a corresponding retirement pay equal to 6.94% (1,000/360 x 2.5=6.94%) of basic pay or high three average of basic pay.